 - You can check the status of the check by selecting the update and then selecting show status

-- The you have to click the show status on the top bar which will bring up the current status of the update, depending on the size of your deployment and link speeds this can take a considerable amount of time, as its a pre-requisite check I would do this over night and let it do its thing.
+- Then you have to click the show status on the top bar which will bring up the current status of the update, depending on the size of your deployment and link speeds this can take a considerable amount of time, as its a pre-requisite check I would do this overnight and let it do its thing.

 - Once the Pre-Requisites have completed you may get a few warnings, such as the one that I have here

 - Having checked and resolved the warning (in my case this isn’t an issue, I checked my DB’s have TLS 1.2 so nothing to do).
 Then you can go ahead and run the update.

 - Once this comes up you can elect to ignore any warnings, I don’t and wouldn’t recommend that you do.